my2ndhead/hyperthreat/README.md

 # How does it work?

 For detecting risk events, a normal Splunk alert search is created.
-The search should fire, when a risk event occures.
+The search should fire, when a risk event occurs.
 The alert is set up to call an alert script provided by the Risk Manager app (risk_handler.py).
 This will cause Risk Manager to take care of the alert.

 Inside the Risk Manager App, a user with the Splunk Risk Manager Role defines which alerts are managed by Risk Manager.
 For each alert, a risk object type, such as user or host, is defined, that will be monitored.
 For each risk object of this type, a risk score will be assigned to the risk object.
 Risk scores are accumulated, should a risk object be again detected by an alert.